stuartcryan/advanced-google-maps-alfred-workflow/README.md

 **Unfortunately, it has been brought to my attention that the platform I originally chose has non-existent quality control practices and have resulted in courses being stolen and re-sold on the platform, which I am unwilling to support.
 Where the new one ends up I will let you know ASAP**

 Version 1.3.0 and version 2.0.0 represent almost the entirety of my holiday break over December-2017 and January-2018.
-I would anticipate I have over $6000 in time into this flow for these two versions alone, plus costs for the new logo, and costs for Closed Captioning in the Udemy Course.
+I would anticipate I have over $6000 in time into this flow for these two versions alone, plus costs for the new logo, and costs for Closed Captioning in the Course.

 [So don't delay and check out the course, there are a few videos set to preview so you can try before you buy!](https://www.udemy.com/advanced-google-maps-and-apple-maps-workflow-for-alfred)